TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 TODO: Write a brief one paragraph response to this question.

+#### What is one practice from the "Software Engineering at Google" book that enabled you to become a more joy-filled software engineer?

+TODO: Write a brief one paragraph response to this question.

 #### From the perspective of professional development and the content in the "Software Engineering at Google" book, what is the greatest weakness of your software engineering team?
 Why?
 How would you advise the team to improve?

 TODO: Write a brief one paragraph response to this question.

 #### From the perspective of professional development and the content in the "Software Engineering at Google" book, what is your greatest weakness?
 Why?
-How do you plan to improve as this course continues?
+How do you plan to improve after the completion of this course?

 TODO: Write a brief one paragraph response to this question.